NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Applications of NeRF and adjacent methods pre-Gaussian Splatting

 \subsection{Image Processing}

-Mildenhall et al. created \textbf{RawNeRF} \cite{2022nerfinthedark} (Nov 2021), adapting Mip-NeRF \cite{2021mipnerf}, to High Dynamic Range (HDR) image view synthesis and denoising.
-RawNeRF renders in a linear color space using raw linear images as training data.
-This allows for varying exposure and tone-mapping curves, essentially applying the post-processing after NeRF rendering instead of directly using post-processed images as training data.
-RawNeRF is supervised with variable exposure images, with the NeRF models' "exposure" scaled by the training image's shutter speed, as well as a per-channel learned scaling factor.
-It achieved impressive results in night-time and low light scene rendering and denoising.
+Mildenhall et al. created \textbf{RawNeRF} (November 2021) \cite{2022nerfinthedark}, adapting Mip-NeRF \cite{2021mipnerf}, to High Dynamic Range (HDR) image view synthesis and denoising.
+RawNeRF is rendered in a linear color space using raw linear images as training data.
+This allowed for varying exposure and tone-mapping curves, essentially applying the post-processing after NeRF rendering instead of directly using post-processed images as training data.
+RawNeRF is supervised with variable exposure images, with the NeRF models' ``exposure" scaled by the training image's shutter speed, as well as a per-channel learned scaling factor.
+It achieved impressive results in night-time and low-light scene rendering and denoising.
 RawNeRF is particularly suited for scenes with low lighting.

-Concurrent to RawNeRF, \textbf{HDR-NeRF} \cite{2022hdrnerf} (Nov 2021) from Xin et al. also worked on HDR view synthesis.
-However, HDR-NeRF approached HDR view synthesis by using Low Dynamic Range training images with variable exposure time as opposed to the raw linear images in RawNeRF.
-RawNeRF modelled a HDR radiance $\V{e(\V{r})} \in [0,\infty)$ which replaced the standard $\V{c}(\V{r})$ in (\ref{eq:nerf}).
-This radiance was mapped to a color $\V{c}$ using three MLP camera response functions (one for each color channel) $f$.
+Concurrent to RawNeRF, \textbf{HDR-NeRF} (November 2021) \cite{2022hdrnerf} from Xin et al. also worked on HDR view synthesis.
+However, HDR-NeRF approached HDR view synthesis by using Low Dynamic Range training images with variable exposure times as opposed to the raw linear images in RawNeRF.
+RawNeRF modelled a HDR radiance $\V{e(\V{r})} \in [0,\infty)$ which replaced the standard $\V{c}(\V{r})$ in Eq. (\ref{eq:nerf}).
+HDR-NeRF was built on the baseline NeRF \cite{nerf2020_mildenhall}, using the same positional encoding and sampling strategy.
+The model was trained on a synthetic HDR dataset collected by the authors.
 HDR-NeRF strongly outperformed baseline NeRF and NeRF-W \cite{nerf2020_nerfw} on Low Dynamic Range (LDR) reconstruction, and achieved high visual assessment scores on HDR reconstruction.